ELC/elc.github.io-content/blog/2021-jupyter-collaborative.md

 if the computer running the Jupyter will be kept on for long periods (like a server), this drawback can be neglected.

+That being said, obscurity on its own is not a robust security measure, it will not stand against deliberate malicious attacks but it constitutes a bare minimum layer of confidentiality.

 When inspecting the console output, one can see that ngrok actually does two forwarding connections, one for the HTTP and the other for the HTTPS.
 For reasons already explained, if an encrypted connection is needed (as it is here